 A pair of kurta-pajama forms the quintessential traditional wear for men from most parts of India.
 Bengal too, has its own version of this favourite ethnic attire.
 Interestingly, Bengalis refer to a kurta as ‘Panjabi’, possibly after the men from Punjab from whom they borrowed this outfit!

 Traditionally, kurtas were worn over pajamas or dhotis.
-Today, they are often paired with trousers or even a pair of jeans, making them suitable for formal and semi-formal wear.
+Today, they are often paired with trousers or even a pair of jeans, giving a contemporary look to this traditional men's attire.